← All Conditions

 If cancer is found, what happens?

 Every cancer case is discussed with a multidisciplinary team of specialist oncologists at the London Bridge Hospital chest MDT, which Dr Okiror attends fortnightly.
 Where a case needs urgent discussion, Dr Okiror has direct access to specialist colleagues outside the formal MDT — so no patient waits a fortnight for a decision that cannot wait.
 For rib tumours, discussion with RNOH Stanmore takes place before any surgical decision.
+Sarcoma cases are routed to the specialist sarcoma services at the Royal Brompton, RNOH, or UCLH.

 Do I need a GP referral?